Soopro/peon/README.md

 `--src src_dir`: watcher will get source file from src folder.

 `--dest dest_dir`: watcher will render file into dest folder.

+`--skip`: watcher will skip a file type. this option can use multiple time for a list of file types.

 Wactching Coffee jade less.
 If it's changed than compile a new file. files start or end with undescore '_' is changed will compile all files but it self.